 Tips to ride out supply chain disruptions and rising costs

-Unprecedented labour shortages and rising costs are leaving food processors with the challenge of making a profit with increasingly thinner margins.
+Unprecedented labour shortages and rising costs are challenging food processors to make a profit with increasingly thinner margins.

 Every point on a food processor’s supply chain, from the farmer who produces the raw ingredients to transportation, has been disrupted.